 Consultants for the historic interior, they can date or research and finally reproduce or custom colour old documents.
 Specialists in hand printing period designs from c.1690, their traditional wallpapers recreate the feel of a Georgian, Victorian, Edwardian or later interior.
 Contemporary colouring brings many designs right up to date.
 Suppliers of the unique Marthe Armitage wallpapers and fabrics.
 Visit by appointment.

-Luxurious wallcoverings including gold leaf, silver leaf and metallic finishes for residential and commercial applications.
-Silk wallpapers, metallic weaves, metal and wood are amongst the types available.
-Custom designed and printed wallpaper and fabrics for residential and commercial clients.
+Luxurious wallcoverings including hand painted Italian frescoes; gold leaf, silver leaf and metallic finishes for residential and commercial applications.
+Silk wallpapers, metallic weaves and custom designed and printed wallpaper and fabrics for residential and commercial clients.
 Contact by email for details.
 By appointment.

 Min Hogg, who edited The World of Interiors magazine for 20 years, has channelled her love of pattern into designing a collection of wallpaper and fabrics.
 The pretty Seaweed Collection is printed in the UK on top-quality papers, linens, cottons and velvets.
 Any design can be printed in your own colours, and the scale of any pattern can be increased or decreased.
 Delivery is normally within 4 weeks.